tighten/ozzie/README.md

 ]
 ```

-The scores and info for each project are snapshotted daily using the `snapshot:today` command.
-This can be run manually, but is scheduled to run daily.
-Make sure to run the scheduler when deployed.
+The scores for each project are recorded in a daily snapshot (for historical comparison) using the `snapshot:today` command.
+This can be run manually, but it's also scheduled to run daily.
+Make sure to [set up the scheduler cron job](https://laravel.com/docs/scheduling) on any server where this project is deployed.

-To update daily snapshots for all projects, use the `-f` flag:
+By default, re-running the command will not update the day's existing snapshots.
+To override this behavior, use the `-f` flag, which will create any missing snapshots for the day and update all existing snapshots.

 ```bash
 php artisan snapshot:today -f
 ```

-This does not create a new snapshot for the day; any existing project data for today is updated, and missing projects have a new snapshot created.

 ## Contributing